-The Summer Experiences at Washington University in St. Louis offer a variety of summer programs for academically advanced middle and high school students.
+The Pre-Collegiate Summer Experiences at Washington University in St. Louis offer a variety of summer programs for academically advanced middle and high school students.
 For more information, visit our Summer Experiences website or call 314-935-4807.

 The Middle School Summer Challenge is designed to expand students' critical thinking skills in a challenging and innovative environment that includes hands-on learning, field trips, and much more.
 Students choose two noncredit courses.
-Residential and commuter options are available.
-This program is open to rising seventh through ninth grade students.
+This program is open to rising seventh- through ninth-grade students.
 Scholarship assistance is available to students who demonstrate financial need.